dropbox/dropbox-sdk-obj-c/README.md

 ### Register your application

-Before using this SDK, register your application in the [Dropbox App Console](https://dropbox.com/developers/apps).
+Before using this SDK, you should register your application in the [Dropbox App Console](https://dropbox.com/developers/apps).
+This creates a record of your app with Dropbox that will be associated with the API calls you make.

 ### Obtain an OAuth2 token